grpc/grpc-community/governance.md

 official list of Maintainers will be kept up to date in this repository in [contributors/maintainers.md](contributors/maintainers.md).

-Anyone holding status as a [Maintainer](contributor_ladder.md#maintainer) at or before the voting for an election has closed will be able to cast a vote.
-The Election Officer(s_ will make available a voter's guide within this repository.
+Anyone holding status as a [Maintainer](contributor_ladder.md#maintainer) at any any point while the voting is open will be able to cast a vote.
+The Election Officer(s) will make available a voter's guide within this repository.

 #### Voting Procedure